We don’t make mistakes, we make happy accidents.—Bob Ross

-I set the EOS 1D N Mark II down on a table behind me and while composing this image shooting with the EOS 60D I backed into the table, knocking the other camera onto the hardwood floor.
+At one point during the session, I set the EOS 1D N Mark II down on a table behind me and while composing another portrait of Michelle using the EOS 60D I backed into the table.
 All I heard was the sound of breaking glass and assumed I ‘d knocked a ceramic figurine off the table.
-I turned around to see the lens on the floor; still mounted to the camera but broken in three places like a twig.
+Wrong.
+I knocked the other camera off onto the hardwood floor and turned around to see the lens—still mounted to the camera— broken in three places like a twig.

-The above is the actual photo of the broken EF 135mm f/2.8 SF lens that ran on eBay and helped me sell the lens.
-OK is was for less than $35 but that was way more than I expected.
+And now the story gets weird or at leas weirder: I sold the broken lens, as-is, on eBay as a package that included a copy of the photograph that I was making.
+Tip: Don’t throw any piece of photo gear away until you see if somebody is offering something similar for sale.
+At right is the actual photo of the broken EF 135mm f/2.8 SF lens that ran on eBay and helped me sell the lens.
+OK it sold for less than $35 but that was way more than I expected.